Tips

 • canonicals pointing to the wrong version

-• duplicate URL variants like parameters, trailing slashes, language paths
+• duplicate URL variants created by parameters, language paths, or inconsistent formatting

 Content inventory: your top viewed articles vs your top tickets are rarely the same list

-Now compare what users read vs what they ask support.
+Once the technical basics are clear, compare what people read with what they still ask support.

-• catch all articles that attract traffic but solve nothing
+• weak catch-all pages that attract visits but solve little

-• thin pages that should be merged into one stronger knowledge base article
+• thin pages that should be merged into one stronger answer

 If your goal is not just rankings but fewer repeat requests, pair this with our guide on how to reduce support tickets with a help center.